Bees

 Antennae: Thin, elbowed antennae

-Head: 2 large compound eyes on the sides and 3 smaller ocelli eyes in the center; sharp, wedge-shaped mouthparts for boring into wood
+Head: 5 eyes (2 large compound eyes on the sides and 3 small simple eyes in the center); sharp, wedge-shaped mouthparts for boring into wood

-Body: Fuzzy-looking thorax covered in pale, yellowish hairs with a dark bald spot in the center; smooth, mostly hairless abdomen that’s black with a slight metallic purple tint
+Body: Fuzzy-looking thorax covered in pale, yellowish hairs with a dark bald spot in the center; abdomen is smooth (mostly hairless) and black with a slight metallic purple tint

 Stinger: Not barbed; females have stingers while males do not